Sponsored: From Diagnosis to Finding the Right Treatment for Her: Sara’s Relapsing MS Story

 - have untreated, severe breathing problems during your sleep (sleep apnea)

-- take certain medicines called monoamine oxidase (MAO) inhibitors
+- take certain medicines called monoamine oxidase (MAO) inhibitors (such as selegiline, phenelzine, linezolid)

 Talk to your healthcare provider before taking ZEPOSIA if you have any of these conditions or do not know if you have any of these conditions.